 How can I help my child find an apprenticeship?

 Apprenticeships are offered by a wide range of employers and can be advertised in many places.
-The Government runs the main website where vacancies are advertised but young people can also find apprenticeships through other sites and sometimes in local newspapers and through local colleges and training providers.
+The Government runs the main website where vacancies are advertised, but young people can also find apprenticeships through employers sites, local colleges and training providers.